SimonChristopherCropper/GIT_Tutorials/Setup_Overview.md

 **Cloning** - The process of duplicating a remote repository usually in GitHub or Azure DevOps Repositories to a local directory.
 Cloning also sets the remote repository to the cloned repository.

-**Branching** - The process of creating a namespace or named sandbox where changes can be made that remain distict and separate from the main or master code.
+**Branching** - The process of creating a namespace or named sandbox where changes can be made that remain distinct and separate from the main or master code.

 **Merging** - The process of merging committed changes in a branch with the main or master code.